mlewissmith/ifm/doc/solving.rst

-Finally, you can gain an insight into what the game solver's up to by setting the :samp:`solver_messages` variable (either in one of the input files, or via the :option:`-set` command-line option).
+Finally, you can gain an insight into what the game solver's up to by setting the :samp:`solver_messages` variable (either in one of the input files, or via the :code:`-set` command-line option).
 This produces reams of output giving details of the game solver's thoughts before it does anything.
 [4]_